The Green

 Tearing up the green

-April is a busy month for the green keeping team.
-The twice weekly maintenance starts with cutting the green diagonally both ways.
+The weekly maintenance starts with cutting the green diagonally both ways.
 Scarifying to remove thatch every 2 weeks and shallow spiking/aeration with the round tines on alternate 2 weeks.
+Wetting agent is applied monthly to help water penetration to avoid “dry-patch”.

 Fertilizer, selective weed killer, fungicide and moss treatment is applied by a contractor if/when necessary.
+Bird damage and other repairs and surface improvements is one of the teams’ ongoing tasks.
+Green surrounds are cut regularly, flowers tended and hedges trimmed as needed.

 Did you know that the green has to be swept early every morning throughout the year to disperse worm casts and remove the dew to minimise fungal disease and damage?
 The hardy team of volunteers operate a rota to ensure that your green is maintained in tip top condition.